BrandonStookey/rentalCar/README.md

 		runs bower install for you

   - npm start
-		uses nodemon
-		The server runs on port 8080 by default
+		uses nodemon,the server runs on port 8080 by default

 ##In production

   - node server/server.js
+  - When the web app is deployed to heroku, it will do a postinstall for bower.
+This will install all of the required Angular dependency, the .bowerrc file instructs power to install Angular and its dependency in a file called libs.

 ##Tech stack